Frequently Asked Questions (FAQs)

 At the end of the day, the type of wax or blend you choose for your candles depends on what you value most.
 A candle made of Apricot~Coconut~Soy wax might seem a bit more pricey than the bigger and cheaper paraffin wax candle next to it but it is important to look at the burn time, scent quality, and environmental impact of the candle, too.

-There are some very distinct differences between odor-neutralizing scented candles and traditional scented candles.
+There are some clear differences between odor-neutralizing candles and traditional scented candles.

-All scented candles are designed to “throw”, or fill the air with a pleasing scent.
-Depending on the candle maker and scent oils used, the scents can be light and delicate, all the way to over powering and thick.
-It takes a master blender to find a balance between room filling scents and too much scent.
+All scented candles are designed to “throw,” or fill the air with a pleasing scent.
+Depending on the candle maker and the scent oils used, fragrances can range from light and delicate to strong and heavy.
+It takes skill and experience to find the right balance between a room-filling aroma and a scent that becomes overpowering.

-Gray Duck Candle Co. is proud to use an air-safe, vapor-phase neutralizing enzyme additive in all of our candle collections that provides superior airborne effectiveness to annihilate foul odors even after the candle stops burning.
+Gray Duck Candle Co. is proud to use Metazene®, a non-toxic, air-safe, vapor-phase odor-neutralizing additive developed by Alpha Aromatics, in all of our PureNorth™ Odor Neutralizing Technology scent blends.
+PureNorth™ provides superior airborne effectiveness, continuing to eliminate odors even after the candle stops burning.

-Enzymes are biological molecules that act as catalysts in various chemical reactions.
-Once airborne, our enzymes speed up these reactions with the noxious odors without being consumed in the process, allowing them to be reused repeatedly as they travel through the air.
+Once airborne, our odor-neutralizing molecules create these reactions with the noxious odors without being consumed in the process, allowing them to be reused repeatedly as they travel through the air.

 When these VOCs interact with the sensory receptor cells in your nose (olfactory receptors), they produce the sensation of a bad smell that alerts your body that this air might be dangerous to breathe.

-The enzymes we use in our candles are specially formulated to bond to and break down these odor-causing VOCs at a molecular level in a continuous three step process.
+The odor-neutralizing molecules we use in our candles are specially formulated to bond to and break down these odor-causing VOCs at a molecular level in a continuous three step process.
 Here’s how they work:

-Step 1) Bond: The enzymes in our candles bond to the polar surfaces of the odor molecules.
-This bonding is highly specific to attach only odor molecules, meaning the enzymes are designed to target the exact compounds responsible for unpleasant smells and to help clean the air.
+Step 1) Bond: The odor-neutralizing molecules in our candles bond to the polar surfaces of the odor molecules.
+This bonding is designed to attach only to odor molecules, meaning the odor-neutralizing molecules are designed to target the exact compounds responsible for unpleasant smells and to help clean the air.

-Step 2) Neutralize: Once bonded to the odor molecules, the enzymes catalyze a chemical reaction that breaks these molecules into smaller, non-odorous components that naturally fall out of the air.
+Step 2) Neutralize: Once bonded to the odor molecules, the odor-neutralizing molecules initiate a reaction at the atomic level that breaks these molecules down into non-odorous components that naturally fall out of the air.
 This process neutralizes the odor at its source, rather than just masking it with additional chemical-based scents.

-Step 3) Repeat: After breaking down their target odor molecules into non-odorous molecules, the enzymes detach themselves and are float through the air to bind to new odor-causing molecules, repeating the process and continuously working to keep your space smelling fresh until they filter out of the air or fall to the ground.
+Step 3) Repeat: After breaking down their target odor molecules into non-odorous molecules, our odor-neutralizing molecules detach themselves and float through the air to bind to new odor-causing molecules, repeating the process and continuously working to keep your space smelling fresh until they filter out of the air or fall to the ground.

 What are your candle burning guidelines?